tpl2go/NequickG/README.md

 # Nequick-G
 This is a python implementation of the Nequick-G ionospheric correction model described in European Space Agency's Galileo Ionospheric Model.
 Ionospheric disturbance flags are not implemented

+## Installation
+This module depends on numpy for computation, and matplotlib and Basemap for plotting.
+They can be installed using pip via:

 ## Main classes
 **NequickG_global:**